chschock/smartclust/Readme.md

 There is a natural intuition for determining good clusters: the length of the branch above a link.
 The longer it is, the more the group of points below the link separates from the sibling.
 What if we use this criterion for a global optimization, and push it into acceptable boundaries for the cluster sizes?

+## Explicit solver

+My first attempts to optimally solve the above introduced problem were their formulation as a linear program, for which there are many good solvers available.
+It turns out there is an easy way to solve it explicitly and linear in the number of points, so there is no need to reduce it to a linear program, which takes much longer to solve.
+This is implemented in the `smartcluster.flatten`.

 ## Solution as linear integer program

+The problem can be formulated as linear program, but since there is an explicit solver this is pointless.
+It's for the curious and possibly useful for a more complicated objective function that creates dependencies that can not be resolved by walking the dendrogram.

 The feasible set is the set of all combinations of branches, that make up a clustering, which is those that don't have clusters included in clusters (partial overlaps are excluded by the tree structure).
 Linear integer programming is a natural choice for the optimization, with the binary solutions marking the chosen cluster links.
 Solvers for this type of problems are not terribly efficient, so we don't want to go beyond linear optimization.